Teri11/Python-programs/README.md

 **BEGINNER PYTHON PROJECTS USING input()**<br>

-Welcome to the list of beginner Python projects designed to help you practice and understand basic input handling, string manipulation, and control flow using the input() function.
-Each project is simple yet effective in building your programming skills.
+Welcome to the list of beginner Python projects designed to help you practice and understand basic input handling, string manipulation, and control flow using the input() function.<br> Each project is simple yet effective in building your programming skills.
 Happy coding!<br>

 **Table of Contents**
 1.Mad Libs Game